cybercongress/cybertensor-developer-docs/docs/glossary.md

 ### Hotkey-Coldkey Pair

-Authentication mechanism for delegates and nominators and for delegates participating in the Senate.
+Authentication mechanism for delegates and nominators.

 ## I